blancapena/WAVEGAN/README.md

 This repository contains the TensorFlow implementation of the Wave-GAN framework introduced in the paper:

 **Wave-GAN: A deep learning approach for the prediction of nonlinear wave-structure interactions**
-Blanca Peña et al., *Computer Physics Communications*, 2021
+Blanca Peña et al., *Coastal Engineering*, 2021
 [https://doi.org/10.1016/j.cpc.2021.107440](https://www.sciencedirect.com/science/article/abs/pii/S0378383921000624)

 ---